gura-doc/gura-doc.github.io/document/language-manual/chapter-12.md

 <h1><span class="caption-index-1">12</span><a name="anchor-12"></a>Module</h1>
 <h2><span class="caption-index-2">12.1</span><a name="anchor-12-1"></a>Module as Environment</h2>
 <p>
 A <strong>module</strong> is a kind of environment and capable of containing variables and functions inside it.
-You can use <code>module()</code> function that takes a block procedure containing expressions of variable and function assignments.
+You can use <code class="highlighter-rouge">module()</code> function that takes a block procedure containing expressions of variable and function assignments.
 Below is an example:
 </p>
-<pre><code>foo = module {
+<pre class="highlight"><code>foo = module {
     var:public = 'hello'
     func() = { /* body */ }
 }
 </code></pre>
 <p>
-Then, you can call functions and read/modify variables in the module with a member accessing operator <code>.</code> specifying the module on its left.
+Then, you can call functions and read/modify variables in the module with a member accessing operator <code class="highlighter-rouge">.</code> specifying the module on its left.
 </p>
-<pre><code>foo.func()
+<pre class="highlight"><code>foo.func()
 println(foo.var)
 </code></pre>
 <p>
 By default, functions defined in a module are marked as public and are accessible from outside.
 On the other hand, variables in a module are marked as private and would cause an error for an access from outer scope.
-You have to put <code>:public</code> attribute in a variable assignment to make it public.
+You have to put <code class="highlighter-rouge">:public</code> attribute in a variable assignment to make it public.
 </p>
 <p>
 You can use modules to isolate variables and functions from the current scope by giving them an independent name space.
 But its main purpose is to provide a mechanism to load external files that extend the language's capability.